Most fans approve of Willian’s departure from Corinthians; see poll results

 Willian and Corinthians agreed to terminate the contract this Wednesday.
 The athlete left the alvinegro club citing family problems and a desire to return to Europe.
-In a poll carried out in My Helmmost fans were in favor of the player’s departure.
+In a poll carried out in my wheelmost fans were in favor of the player’s departure.

 The news of the player’s termination with the Parque São Jorge club was released this Wednesday, the day after the black-and-white elimination in Libertadores.
-About 73.5% of fans voted in favor of Willian’s departure of Corinthians in a poll My Helmclaiming that there was no more climate for the former number 10 in the team.
+About 73.5% of fans voted in favor of Willian’s departure of Corinthians in a poll my wheelclaiming that there was no more climate for the former number 10 in the team.

 Another 26.6% of fans were against Willian’s departure.
 The votes were for the option, “No, it can be useful”, which stated that the player would still be an important part of the team led by Vítor Pereira in 2022.